nicoverbruggen/phpmon/README.md

 ## 🖥 System requirements

-PHP Monitor is a universal application that runs on Apple Silicon **and** Intel-based Macs.
+PHP Monitor is a universal application that runs natively on Apple Silicon **and** Intel-based Macs.

 * macOS 11 Big Sur or higher (supports macOS 12 Monterey)
 * Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`